 Section 7.
 Presiding Officer.
-If the President and Vice President are absent from a meeting of members, the general members at the meeting may elect a presiding officer, whose authority extends only to presiding at that meeting and terminates upon the arrival of the President or Vice President at the meeting or adjournment of the meeting.
+If the President and Vice President are absent from a meeting of members, the Secretary then the Treasurer may preside.
+If none of the officers are present at a meeting of the members, the Board of Trustees present at the meeting may elect a presiding officer from among the trustees present at the meeting.
+In the event no trustees are present at the meeting, the general members at the meeting may elect a presiding officer, whose authority extends only to presiding at that meeting and terminates upon the arrival of the President or Vice President at the meeting or adjournment of the meeting.

 ARTICLE IV